Dxftoro/Wiremod-RadioExtension-v1/README.md

 # Wiremod-SomeE2-Codes
 Some of my E2 codes

-Includes Expression 2 code that allows you to manipulate the radio channels.
+Includes Expression 2 codes with many interesting features.